Northlight vs Expandi (2026): Why Real Browser Sessions Beat Cloud Bots

 How Northlight Works

-Northlight connects to your existing Chrome browser via Chrome DevTools Protocol.
+Northlight connects to your existing browser session using a proprietary browser integration.
 It doesn't log into LinkedIn from a remote server.
-It operates inside your browser session — the same one LinkedIn already trusts, with your actual cookies, your device fingerprint, your session history intact.
+It operates inside your browser session — the same one LinkedIn already trusts, with your actual account history intact.

-From LinkedIn's perspective, the traffic is indistinguishable from you manually opening a tab and clicking through profiles.
-That's the core technical difference.
+From LinkedIn's perspective, the activity is indistinguishable from you manually opening a tab and clicking through profiles.
+That's the core architectural difference.

 This isn't a workaround or a hack.
-Chrome DevTools Protocol is the same interface that Google uses internally for browser testing.
-It gives Northlight precise control over browser actions without impersonating a browser from the outside.
+Northlight gives precise control over browser actions from within your real, running session — not by impersonating a browser from the outside.

 Feature Comparison: Northlight vs Expandi